Valkyrie Profile: Covenant of the Plume: Development

 Covenant on the Plume was developed by tri-Ace, creators of the Valkyrie Profile series, and published by Square Enix.
 Production began in 2006, following the completion of Silmeria.
 The game's staff included people from both Silmeria and Valkyrie Profile: Lenneth, a PlayStation Portable (PSP) port of the original game.
 At the time, the game was tri-Ace's first for portable consoles.
 According to lead programmer Shinji Hirachi, the game's production was "hard work from beginning to end" and a very emotional experience for him.
 The team's main challenge was creating a new gameplay experience while staying true to the aesthetics and style of the Valkyrie Profile series.
 Shunsuke Katsumata, the game's director at tri-Ace, felt a lot of pressure to create a high-quality product due to the fan base's high expectations from the series.
 While the gameplay moved away from the traditional RPG gameplay of the previous games, the team felt the current system inherited the tactical elements from Silmeria.

-The lead developer Takeshi Sakame designed the games engine to push the limits of the DS hardware with its map rendering and particle effects.
+The lead developer Takeshi Sakame designed the game's engine to push the limits of the DS hardware with its map rendering and particle effects.
 The tri-Ace team had difficulty meeting their goal of maintaining a frame rate of 60 frames per second.
 After the team added the voice files, the game's frame rate fell to 30 frames per second, forcing Sakame to make some adjustments to the engine.
 Despite the alterations in hardware and battle perspective, Katsumata felt they had accurately captured the feeling of battle from earlier Valkyrie Profile titles.
 Each stage was individually designed to work from the tilted camera perspective, each having a unique environmental theme present from the concept stages onward.
 Due to the protagonist being human, the game was on a smaller scale than earlier entries as he could not fly around a world map.